evilnose/vscode-antimony/README.md

 ## Installation
 The Antimony extension pack includes two extensions: [Antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) and [Antimony Syntax](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony-syntax) for the color scheme.
 The [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack) is also available on the Visual Studio Code Marketplace.
 (We recommend installing the extension pack directly so you have full access to all of the features.) <br/>
-* Once you open VSCode, install [VSCode](https://code.visualstudio.com/download) for your specific operating system (mac, windows, or linux)
+* First, install [VSCode](https://code.visualstudio.com/download) for your specific operating system (mac, windows, or linux)
-* Then, download the [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) from the Visual Studio Code Extension Marketplace and install.
+* Once you open VSCode, download the [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) from the Visual Studio Code Extension Marketplace and install.
 <p align=center>
 <img src="docs\images\Step2.png" width=75%>
 </p>